byte13/nodejs-ubuntu/README.md

-# nodejs-alpine
+# nodejs-ubuntu
-NodeJS on Alpine
+NodeJS on Ubuntu

-This Docker file adds NodeJS on docker/alpine:latest
+This Docker file adds NodeJS on docker/ubuntu:latest as well as a few utilities.

+It possibly updates the base image.